 theory of excellence

 Watch or read the following to learn more:

 Try creating a mindmap below using your assignment question.

 Tip: When you're finished, go across to slide 2 and select the printer icon to print your mindmap.

 The Library Catalogue can be useful place to start locating academic sources.

-To do a search, try using:
+To do a search:

 Try Google Scholar to find scholarly information.
 An advantage of Google Scholar is that it provides access to the full text of many UniSA scholarly (academic) articles if you connect via the link above, or from the Library home page.

 The Advanced Google Scholar search option gives more flexibility when you search.
 To access it select the menu (three lines) in the top left hand corner of Google Scholar.
 This menu will appear once you do an initial search in Google Scholar.